Osage Indian murders: Murders in Osage County

 On June 28, 1923, Hale and Burkhart put George Bigheart on a train to Oklahoma City to be taken to a hospital.
-There, doctors suspected that he had ingested poisoned whiskey.
-Bigheart called attorney William "W.W."
-Watkins Vaughan of Pawhuska, asking him to come to the hospital as soon as possible for an urgent meeting.
+George Bigheart was the son of James Bigheart, the last hereditary Osage chief.
+Hale was Bigheart's neighbor and friend, and had recently been designated by the court as Bigheart's guardian.
+The hospital doctors suspected that Bigheart had ingested poisoned whiskey.
+Bigheart called white attorney William Watkins "W.W."
+Vaughan, asking him to come to the hospital as soon as possible for an urgent meeting.
 Vaughan complied, and the two men met that night.
 Bigheart had said he had suspicions about who was behind the murders and had access to incriminating documents that would prove his claims.

-Vaughan boarded a train that night to return to Pawhuska, but turned up missing the next morning when the Pullman porter went to awaken him; his berth on the train had not been used.
-Vaughan's body was later found with his skull crushed beside the railroad tracks near Pershing, about five miles south of Pawhuska.
+Vaughan boarded a train that night to return to Pawhuska.
+In the morning, he was missing when the Pullman porter went to wake him.
+His berth on the train had not been used.
+Vaughan's naked body was later found with his skull crushed, beside the railroad tracks near Pershing, about 5 mi south of Pawhuska.
+The documents Bigheart had given him were missing.
+Vaughan's body was so badly disfigured that the coroner could not be certain whether the man had fallen off the train or else been beaten first and then pushed off.
+The coroner ruled the cause of death was "suspicious", but did not rule that it was murder.
 Bigheart died at the hospital that same morning.

 Thirteen other deaths of full-blooded Osage men and women, who had guardians appointed by the courts, were reported between 1921 and 1923.
-By 1925, at least sixty wealthy Osage had died and their land had been inherited or deeded to their guardians, who were local white lawyers and businessmen.
-The Bureau of Investigation (BOI), the preceding agency to the Federal Bureau of Investigation (FBI), found a low-level market in contract killers to kill the Osage for their wealth.
-In 1995, the writer Robert Allen Warrior wrote about walking through an Osage cemetery and seeing "the inordinate number of young people who died during that time."
+By 1925, at least sixty wealthy Osage had died and their land (and headrights) had been inherited or deeded to their guardians, who were local white lawyers and businessmen.
+The Bureau of Investigation (BOI), which preceded the Federal Bureau of Investigation (FBI), sent investigators to the reservation and found a low-level market in contract killers to kill the Osage for their wealth.
+In 1995, writer Robert Allen Warrior wrote about walking through an Osage cemetery and seeing "the inordinate number of young people who died during that time."

 In 1925, Osage tribal elders, with the help of local law officer James Monroe Pyle, sought assistance from the BOI when local and state officials could not solve the rising number of murders.
 Pyle presented his evidence of murder and conspiracy and requested an investigation.
 The BOI sent Tom White to lead an investigation.
-Because of the large number of leads and the perception that the police were corrupt, White decided he would be the public face of the investigation while most of the agents would work undercover.
-The other agents recruited were: a former New Mexico sheriff; a former Texas Ranger; John Burger, who had worked on the previous investigation; Frank Smith; and John Wren, an American Indian of the Ute Nation who had previously been a spy for the Mexican revolutionaries.
+Because of the numerous leads and perception that the local police were corrupt, White decided he would be the public face of the investigation, and most of the agents would work undercover.
+The other agents recruited were: a former New Mexico sheriff; a former Texas Ranger; John Burger, who had worked on the previous investigation; Frank Smith; and John Wren, a member of the Ute Nation who had previously been a spy for the Mexican revolutionaries.